matt-graham/auxiliary-pm-mcmc/README.md

     A series of IPython notebooks using the above two packages to run Gaussian process classification parameter inference experiments for different sampling methods and analyse results.

-All the functions and classes in the provided modules have documented interfaces (the numpy-type docstrings, including mathematical notation will be rendered as rich-text in the object-inspector of [Spyder](https://github.com/spyder-ide/spyder), a scientific Python development environment).

 ## Running experiment notebooks